numpy/numpy.org/content/en/benchmark.md

 ## Objective

-- Why did you choose to benchmark? (you can link relevant GitHub issue here, if reqd)
+- Why did you choose to benchmark?
 - Important to understand how NumPy performs with other relevant and commonly used libraries in the community.

 ## Why N-Body Problem for Benchmarking?